Federal Direct Loans

 • BOVTS’ ID is G10794

-In addition to completing a FAFSA, you will need to be accepted in a Masters degree level -granting program (ie MA) at our school on at least a half-time basis and meet other eligibility requirements such as maintaining Satisfactory Academic Progress (SAP) and being within the borrowing limits for Direct Subsidized Loans and Direct Unsubsidized Loans.
+In addition to completing a FAFSA, you will need to be accepted in a Masters degree level -granting program (ie MA) at our school on at least a half-time basis and meet other eligibility requirements such as maintaining Satisfactory Academic Progress (SAP) and being within the borrowing limits for Direct Unsubsidized Loans and PLUS Loans.

 Award notification and completion

-After we determine your eligibility for a Direct Subsidized Loan and/or a Direct Unsubsidized Loan, we will notify you of the loans and amounts for which you are eligible.
+After we determine your eligibility for a Direct Unsubsidized Loan or PLUS Loan, we will notify you of the loans and amounts for which you are eligible.

 This will depend upon your intended program of study, Estimated Family Contribution, other funding (including any scholarships or bursaries you may have been awarded) and Cost of Attendance.
 If you do not wish to borrow the full amount on your Award letter you must contact the Financial Aid Office to cancel or reduce your loan amounts.